Academic Integrity Policy

 Withdrawal from Class or University

 All students enrolled in WVU Reed College of Media courses may withdraw from a course with a “W” grade until Friday of the tenth week of classes (see the University calendar for the date).
-After that, students may withdraw only with the approval of the College of Media’s Committee on Academic Standards and will receive a “W” or “WU” grade.
-College of Media majors who wish to withdraw from the University after the tenth week of any term should report their intent to the WVU Office of Student Life.
-They are automatically suspended from the College of Media for a minimum of one term (not including a summer session) unless the late withdrawal results from illness.
-In such cases, one must present a written excuse at the time of withdrawal to avoid automatic suspension.
+College of Media majors who wish to withdraw from the University after the tenth week of the term should contact the Office of the University Registrar.

 Grade Appeal Process